A precise determination of the top-quark pole mass: Top-quark pair production at the hadron colliders and the determination of top-quark pole mass

+As we have shown above, the PMC provides a comprehensive and self-consistent pQCD explanation for the top-quark pair production cross-section as well as the top-quark pair forward-backward asymmetry.
 The behavior of the top-quark pair production cross section allows a direct determination of the top-quark pole mass by comparing the pQCD prediction with the data.
-As we have shown above, the PMC provides a comprehensive and self-consistent pQCD explanation for the top-quark pair production cross-section as well as the top-quark pair forward-backward asymmetry.
-In the following, we shall determine the top-quark pole mass by comparing the PMC prediction for the top-quark pair cross-section with the latest measurements.